Manuel Delgado Villegas: Early life

-Manuel Delgado Villegas was born in Seville, Spain on January 25, 1943, the son of José Delgado Martín.
+Manuel Delgado Villegas was born in Seville, Spain on 25 January 1943, the son of José Delgado Martín.
 His mother died while giving birth to him, at the age of 24.
 The itinerant nature of his father's job as a salesman of arrope (a fruit concentrate produced in southern Spain and used to make sweets), hence the nickname El Arropiero, resulted in Delgado and his sister Joaquina being sent to live with their maternal grandmother in Mataró.
 The two children lived with their grandmother in the predominantly Andalusian neighbourhood of La Cirera.
 He attended school but never learned to read and write.
 Delgado was bisexual and prostituted himself from early adolescence.

 In 1961, aged 18, Delgado enlisted in the Spanish Legion.
 There he learnt hand-to-hand combat techniques, and one in particular, the golpe legionario or golpe mortal (literally "deadly blow"), a blow to the larynx with the edge of the hand that became one of his preferred methods of killing.

 After the army, Delgado left Mataró and became a nomad, wandering along the Mediterranean coast begging, stealing and picking fights with prostitutes and homosexuals.
 He was arrested several times under the Ley de Vagos y Maleantes or Ley de Peligrosidad Social (translation - "Law of Vagrants and Crooks" and "Law of Social Danger") that targeted beggars and homosexuals in Francoist Spain, but was never imprisoned.
-His odd behavior under arrest always led to his being sent to mental institutions, from which he was soon released.
+His odd behaviour under arrest always led to his being sent to mental institutions, from which he was soon released.